 - Configuration for FreeView is simple - just select your Country and Region.
 Leave Create "Digital Terrestrial" group checked.

-- Configure FreeSat tuner as in the screenshot below.
+- Configure the FreeSat tuner as in the screenshot below.

 - Combining TV Channels